-A Secured Provision Order is a way to make sure that maintenance payments are made following a divorce.
+A Secured Provision Order is a way to make sure that maintenance payments are made following a divorce in England or Wales.

 Maintenance after Divorce

 When you get a divorce, there’s likely to be financial matters that will need to be resolved.
 There will be lots of things to be considered, such as what is to happen to the matrimonial home, whether pensions will be shared, and whether one of you will pay the other maintenance.